Nonsmooth exact penalty methods for equality-constrained optimization: complexity and implementation: Abstract

 \section{Abstract}

 Penalty methods are a well known class of algorithms for constrained optimization.
 They transform a constrained problem into a sequence of unconstrained \emph{penalized} problems in the hope that approximate solutions of the latter converge to a solution of the former.
 If Lagrange multipliers exist, exact penalty methods ensure that the penalty parameter only need increase a finite number of times, but are typically scorned in smooth optimization for the penalized problems are not smooth.
 This led researchers to consider the implementation of exact penalty methods inconvenient.
-Recently, advances in proximal methods have led to increasingly efficient solvers for nonsmooth optimization.
-We show that the exact $\ell_2$-penalty method for equality-constrained optimization can in fact be implemented efficiently by solving the penalized problem with a proximal-type algorithm.
+Recent advances in proximal methods have led to increasingly efficient solvers for nonsmooth optimization.
+We study a general exact penalty algorithm and use it to show that the exact $\ell_2$-penalty method for equality-constrained optimization can, in fact, be implemented efficiently by solving the penalized problem using a proximal-type algorithm.
 We study the convergence of our algorithm and establish a worst-case complexity bound of $\mathcal{O}(\epsilon^{-2})$ to bring a stationarity measure below \(\epsilon > 0\) under the Mangarasian-Fromowitz constraint qualification and Lipschitz continuity of the objective gradient and constraint Jacobian.
+While the Lipschitz continuity of the objective gradient is not required for convergence in view of recent works, it is used in our analysis to derive the complexity bound.
 In a degenerate scenario where the penalty parameter grows unbounded, the complexity becomes \(\mathcal{O}(\epsilon^{-8})\), which is worse than another bound found in the literature.
-We justify the difference by arguing that our feasibility measure is properly scaled.
+We justify the difference by arguing that our feasibility measure is properly scaled\@.
 Finally, we report numerical experience on small-scale problems from a standard collection and compare our solver with an augmented-Lagrangian and an SQP method.
-Our preliminary implementation is on par with the augmented Lagrangian in terms of robustness and efficiency.
-It is on par with the SQP method in terms of robustness, though the former remains ahead in terms of number of problem function evaluations.
+Our preliminary implementation is superior to the augmented Lagrangian in terms of robustness and efficiency, and is competitive with the SQP method in terms of robustness, though the latter retains a slight edge in terms of number of problem function evaluations.

-\begin{AMS} 90C06, 90C30, 90C53, \end{AMS}
+\begin{AMS} 90C06, 90C30, 90C53. \end{AMS}